-05 To the shock and surprise of the online community, the Walker Art Center abandoned its new media initiative and laid off Steve Dietz in 2003-presumably unaware of the fact that it was the most important program of its kind in the US (and probably worldwide). museum changed its formal collection policy so that Gallery 9 and the Digital Art Study Collections formally became part of its collection.
+05 To the shock and surprise of the online community, the Walker Art Center abandoned its new media initiative and laid off Steve Dietz in 2003-presumably unaware of the fact that it was the most important program of its kind in the US (and probably worldwide).

-The San Francisco Museum of Modern Art's (SFMOMA) online gallery, e.space,06 was created in 2001 by the museum's Curator of Media Arts at the time, Benjamin Weil, to explore new art forms existing only on the Web.
+The San Francisco Museum of Modern Art's (SFMOMA) online gallery, e.space, 06 was created in 2001 by the museum's Curator of Media Arts at the time, Benjamin Weil, to explore new art forms existing only on the Web.
 The seven projects commissioned for e.space are hosted and permanently archived by the museum, but were not acquired for the collection.
 SFMOMA's current media arts curator, Rudolf Frieling, accepted two works of Net art into the collection as gifts in 2008, which initiated new research in preservation strategies at the museum.